OpenWindMap/api-v1-doc/docs/index.md

-# Documentation for OpenWindMap API v1
+# OpenWindMap API v1

-Welcome!
+Welcome to the documentation!

 From the inception, the OpenWindMap network was built with the idea of making its data available in an open and easily reusable way.